Wildfire kills 2 people in Spain as parts of Europe bake in heat wave

 More hot weather is expected on Wednesday with temperatures in the Lleida region forecast to reach a high of 39 C (102 F).

-“It will be a difficult day due to the high temperatures and until we get past the hottest part of the afternoon we will have to be on our guard,” said Illa, the regional president.
+“It will be a difficult day due to the high temperatures and until we get past the hottest part of the afternoon we will have to be on our guard,” Illa said.

-Italy’s health ministry also forecast 18 of the country’s 27 major cities will be experiencing a heat wave on Wednesday.

 Featured